Dr. Vedrana Högqvist Tabor, Guest

-My dream is to build a product that would help people with a diagnosis lead a healthier life through providing them with top-notch and up-to-date information and by converting new research results into tracking options, analytics and insights.
+My dream is to build a product that would help people with a diagnosis lead a healthier life by providing them with top-notch and up-to-date information and by converting new research results into tracking options, analytics and insights.

 At the same time, we would like to facilitate the doctor’s workflow.
-One of our wishes is for doctors to get live updates in the disease prediction charts, and for research to have a better, more global, diverse and inclusive reach.
+One of our wishes is for doctors to get live updates on the disease prediction charts, and for research to have a better, more global, diverse and inclusive reach.

 We are looking for beta testers of our app.